joyeusenoelle/GuideToMastodon/README.md

 ## What if someone's following or interacting with me and I don't want them to?

-You have a couple options.
+You have a couple of options.

 * **If you just don't want to see them in your feed anymore**, you can *mute* them.
-This will prevent their posts from showing up in any of your feeds; you can optionally block notifications (Favorites, Boosts, and Mentions) from them, so that if you don't want to see someone's stand-alone posts but do want to see their attempts to interact with you, you can.
+This will prevent their posts from showing up in any of your feeds; you can optionally block notifications (Favorites, Boosts, and Mentions) from them so that if you don't want to see someone's stand-alone posts but do want to see their attempts to interact with you, you can.
 * **If you don't want to see them and you don't want them to see you**, you can *block* them.
 This will automatically mute them; if they were following you and/or you were following them, it will sever those as well.
 They will not be able to follow you or show up in *any* of your feeds unless you unblock them.
 (But see below.)
 * **If they are harassing you or otherwise breaking the rules**, you can [report them](#what-if-i-see-someone-breaking-the-rules), and hopefully, your moderator will deal with it.